- What is ITAR? Who Should Care?

 6. Prove ITAR Compliance and Assist with Investigations

 Finally, ITAR requires that organizations track all data processing activities and report on them when audited by the US government.
-Securiti’s Data Controls Cloud delivers a comprehensive solution, providing real-time reports and an audit trail of compliance with data security controls, and any changes to data mapping flows.
+Securiti’s Data Command Center delivers a comprehensive solution, providing real-time reports and an audit trail of compliance with data security controls, and any changes to data mapping flows.
 This enables organizations to demonstrate commitment to ITAR compliance and provide evidence of the measures taken to protect sensitive data.

 In the event of a suspected ITAR violation, Securiti’s Data Breach Management module enables organizations to securely validate the incident and avoid a false notification.
 If the violation is confirmed, the solution helps assess the scope of the infraction and share accurate information when the investigation is in process.